'This Is All Wrong,' Greta Thunberg Tells World Leaders At U.N. Climate Session

 But that plan, she said, only provides a 50% chance of keeping the warming trend below 1.5 degrees Celsius.

-"Fifty percent may be acceptable to you," Thunberg said, before listing the many assumptions that underlie the estimate, and the challenges that could thwart success.
+"Fifty percent may be acceptable to you," Thunberg said, before listing the many assumptions that underlie the estimate and the challenges that could thwart success.

 "They also rely on my generation sucking hundreds of billions of tons of your CO2 out of the air with technologies that barely exist.
 So, a 50% risk is simply not acceptable to us — we who have to live with the consequences."